 Hands-on activities include exploring current archaeological excavations, understanding soil colors and textures, mending pottery, and learning about archaeological field and lab work.*

-Bookings available on Tuesdays and Thursdays.
+Bookings available on Tuesdays and Thursdays, September through May.
 Plan for a 2.5 hour experience.

-*(Title I schools in Montgomery County and Washington, D.C. are eligible for FREE transportation and reduced admission for the 2017-18 school term.)
+*(Title I students in Montgomery County and Washington, D.C. are eligible for FREE transportation and admission for the 2017-18 school term.)

-Learn about the slavery experience in Maryland and the story of Reverend Josiah Henson, the subject of Harriet Beecher Stowe’s landmark novel, Uncle Tom’s Cabin.
+Learn about the slavery experience in Maryland and the story of Reverend Josiah Henson, the inspiration for the lead character of Harriet Beecher Stowe’s landmark novel, Uncle Tom’s Cabin.
 Groups will learn about life on the plantation and the choices enslaved people faced when deciding whether or not to escape to freedom.

 3610 Brookeville Road, Olney, MD 20832

-Experience hands-on living lessons at this 19th century log cabin that was once the center of an African American roadside community.
-Groups will learn about life during the Reconstruction Era following the end of the Civil War.
+Experience hands-on living history lessons at this 19th-century log cabin that was once the center of an African American roadside community.
+Groups will learn about daily life of Oakley’s African American families in the late 1800s during the Reconstruction Era following the end of the Civil War.
 Please note that the historic cabin is not an ADA accessible building.
-Suitable for school groups, grades 1st and up.

 For Woodlawn Manor Cultural Park (Woodlawn Museum & Underground Railroad Experience Trail)